Allweather Wood produces copper-based treated wood at our manufacturing facilities in Coos Bay and White City, OR, Loveland, CO, and Washougal, WA.

 Douglas-fir, Hem fir, Southern Yellow Pine, Spruce-Pine-Fir

-Refractory species such as Douglas-fir and Hem fir require incisions in the wood to allow the preservative to penetrate deeply enough to meet penetration and retention requirements for specified uses, such as Ground Contact
+Refractory species such as Douglas-fir and Hem fir require incisions in the wood to allow the preservative to penetrate deeply enough to meet penetration and retention requirements for specified uses, such as Ground Contact.
+Non-refractory species, such as Southern Yellow Pine, do not require incising.

 Please see Resources/SDS for additional information about copper-based preservative treated products.